-In addition, for most of our Private Company Partners, where there are certain uncured events of default, we will have special voting rights that entitle us to a sufficient number of votes, to, among other things, elect the board of directors of the Private Company Partner, appoint new management and generally exert control over the operations of a Private Company Partner.
-These voting rights may be subordinate to a Private Company Partner's senior lenders and may require such lenders consent or include a standstill period to proceed with certain matters.
-Some of our most recent agreements include a "mandatory sale" remedy, whereby if there has been an uncured event of default for longer than a specified period of time, then we have the ability to require a Private Company Partner to put their business up for sale.
+In addition, we have special voting rights with most of our Partners upon certain uncured events of default that entitle us to a sufficient number of votes to, among other things, replace the board of directors of the Partner, appoint new management and generally exert control over the operations of a Partner.
+These special voting rights may be subordinate to a Partner's senior lender and may require senior lender consent or include a standstill period prior proceeding with certain matters.
+Some recent Partner agreements include a "mandatory sale" remedy, whereby we have the ability to require a sale of a Partner's business if there has been an uncured event of default for longer than a specified period of time.

-Private Company Partners are required to provide us with monthly (unaudited) financial statements and annual audited financial statements so we can monitor their financial position.
-We analyse: (i) the monthly and audited annual financial information we receive and focus on key performance indicators ("KPIs") for each Private Company Partner, and (ii) we monitor the broader industries in which the Private Company Partners operate to identify industry wide trends.
-This allows us to identify any variances, which we follow up on through discussions with management of each Private Company Partners.
-We also engage in regular general discussions with management to ensure Alaris is well aware of current business conditions.
-This provides us with the opportunity to assist a Private Company Partner or address any issues that may arise as well as to have the visibility we need to provide meaningful guidance to our stakeholders.
+Partners must provide us with monthly (unaudited) financial statements and annual audited financial statements so we can monitor their financial positions.
+We (a) analyse the monthly and audited annual financial information we receive and focus on each Partner's key performance indicators (KPIs), and (b) monitor the broader industries in which the Partners operate to identify industry-wide trends.
+This allows us to identify any variances, which we follow-up on through discussions with management of each Partner.
+We also engage Partner management in regular general discussions to ensure that Alaris is well aware of current business conditions.
+This provides us with the opportunity to assist a Partner, address any issues that may arise and the visibility we need to provide meaningful guidance to our stakeholders.